Drug & Alcohol Services Residential Programs

 This service is available throughout the year during regular business hours except during scheduled holidays.

-Individuals are assessed at a level of care which indicates that for optimum chance of success they need a structured living environment.
-They might have also demonstrated that they are homeless or cannot live a clean and healthy life where they are currently residing.
+Individuals are assessed at a level of care which indicates that for optimum chance of success they need a structured living environment that promotes recovery.
+They might have also demonstrated that they are homeless or cannot live a sober and healthy life where they are currently residing.

-Attend any of our clinics walk-in sessions to be assessed or ask for an assessment while in custody.
-If diagnosed with a substance use disorder you will have the opportunity to work with a Case Manager to assist you with this.
+Attend any of our Drug and Alcohol Services clinics walk-in sessions to be assessed or ask for an assessment while in custody at County Jail.
+If diagnosed with a substance use disorder you will have the opportunity to work with a Case Manager to assist you with placement in a Residential Treatment or Sober Living Environment.

-All referrals for the Residential Treatment Facility called “Bryans House” have to be referred through San Luis Obispo County Behavioral Health.
-Recovery Residences can be accessed by the general public and fee agreements will be handled by the individual and the Recovery Residence.
+All referrals for the Residential Treatment facilities have to be referred through San Luis Obispo County Behavioral Health Department.
+Sober Living Environments can be accessed by the general public and fee agreements will be handled by the individual and the Sober Living Environment, if you are not in treatment.